Distilled Siamese Networks for Visual Tracking

-SiamRPN, as an extension of SiamFC, has a same feature extraction subnetwork and an additional RPN~\cite{ren2015faster}.
-The final outputs are foreground-background classification score maps and regression vectors of predefined anchors.
-By applying a single convolution and cross-correlation operations $\star$ in RPN on two feature maps, the outputs are obtained by: where $k$ is the predefined anchor number.
-The template feature maps $\text{conv2}_{\text{cls}}[\varphi(z)]$ and $\text{conv2}_{\text{reg}}[\varphi(z)]$ are then used as kernels in the cross-correlation operation to obtain the final classification and regression outputs, with size $w\times h$.
+SiamRPN extends SiamFC and has the same feature extraction sub-network along with an additional RPN~\cite{ren2015faster}.
+The final outputs are foreground-background classification score maps and regression vectors of pre-defined anchors.
+By applying a single convolution and the cross-correlation operations $\star$ from RPN on the two feature maps, the outputs are obtained as: